What are the tips for successful transfers with Cricut EasyPress?

 For perfect transfers that last, three things are key:

 - Ironing boards and plastic tables have some give in them which does not provide the firm, even surface needed for successful transfers.

-- Use the recommended settings for the iron-on and base material you're using.
+- Use the recommended settings in this online Heat Guide or the Cricut Heat app (for Cricut EasyPress 3) for the iron-on and base material you're using.

 - Apply heat to both the front AND back of the design for the recommended amount of time.

-Follow these simple steps to register* EasyPress 2** and we’ll send you helpful education as well as the latest-and-greatest updates for your machine.
+Follow these simple steps to register Cricut EasyPress 2 or Cricut EasyPress 3, and we’ll send you helpful education as well as the latest-and-greatest updates for your machine.

 A Cricut EasyPress Mat protects your surface area from heat and creates the ideal environment for flawless iron-on transfers when using Cricut EasyPress.
 Otherwise, to protect your surface, you can also use items you probably already have at home.
 Learn more here.

 What is the heat plate made of?
 How do I clean it?

 The heat plate is composed of aluminum with a ceramic non-stick coating.
 To clean the heat plate, you can use commercially available iron cleaner.

 In case you accidentally adhere iron-on film to the plate, get a thick rag and wipe it off quickly while it's still warm.
 Be sure not to touch the heat plate; it's hot!